mantidproject/mantid/dev-docs/source/AlgorithmMPISupport.rst

 MoveInstrumentComponent                all
-Multiply                               all                     see ``BinaryOperation`` OneMinusExponentialCor                 all                     see ``UnaryOperation`` Q1D2                                   all                     not all optional normalization inputs are supported Plus                                   all                     see ``BinaryOperation`` PoissonErrors                          all                     see ``BinaryOperation`` PolynomialCorrection                   all                     see ``UnaryOperation`` Power                                  all                     see ``UnaryOperation`` PowerLawCorrection                     all                     see ``UnaryOperation`` Rebin                                  all                     min and max bin boundaries must be given explicitly
+Multiply                               all                     see ``BinaryOperation`` OneMinusExponentialCor                 all                     see ``UnaryOperation`` PDDetermineCharacterizations           all PDLoadCharacterizations                Identical
+Plus                                   all                     see ``BinaryOperation`` PoissonErrors                          all                     see ``BinaryOperation`` PolynomialCorrection                   all                     see ``UnaryOperation`` Q1D2                                   all                     not all optional normalization inputs are supported Power                                  all                     see ``UnaryOperation`` PowerLawCorrection                     all                     see ``UnaryOperation`` Rebin                                  all                     min and max bin boundaries must be given explicitly